Josh Lowe Player Props: Rays vs. Red Sox

-The Tampa Bay Rays and Josh Lowe (.424 slugging percentage over his past 10 games, including one homer), take on starting pitcher Garrett Whitlock and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.
+Josh Lowe, with a slugging percentage of .424 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Garrett Whitlock on the hill, June 3 at 1:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Cubs.
+He reached base in his only plate appearance in his previous game against the Cubs.

 Josh Lowe Game Info & Props vs. the Red Sox